The h-principle fails for prelegendrians in corank 2 fat distributions: Co-real submanifolds in almost complex manifolds

 A submanifold $S\subseteq (X,J)$ is called \emph{co-real} if $TS\subseteq TX$ is a co-real subbundle. \end{definition}

 The class of co-real immersions/embeddings fits into the framework of \emph{directed} immersions/embeddings \cite{gromovPartialDifferentialRelations1986,cieliebakIntroductionPrinciple2024a}, and the corresponding open subset of the Grassmannian bundle is ample.
-Consequently, Gromov’s convex integration technique yields the following $h$-principle: \begin{theorem}[Gromov] Co-real embeddings satisfy the $C^0$-dense, parametric and relative to the domain, $h$-principle. \end{theorem}
+Consequently, Gromov’s convex integration technique yields the following $h$-principle: \begin{theorem}[Gromov] Co-real embeddings satisfy the $C^0$-dense, parametric $h$-principle, relative both in domain and parameter. \end{theorem}

 Next, we will state several results about co-real submanifolds.
 Some of them will seem a bit unmotivated or technical, but will become relevant in our construction of prelegendrian stabilizations and compact prelegendrians.
 The first one is a (formal) topological obstruction to the existence of co-real embeddings in $\C^n$: \begin{proposition}[\cite{Well:co-real}] If $N\subseteq\C^n$ is an oriented, co-real submanifold, then its Euler characteristic satisfies $\chi(N)=0$. \end{proposition} \begin{proof} Since $N$ is co-real in $\C^n$, there is a splitting